MeanderingProgrammer/render-markdown.nvim/README.md

             '└', '┴', '┘',
             '│', '─',
         },
-        -- Gets placed in delimiter row for each column, position is based on alignmnet alignment_indicator = '━',
+        -- Gets placed in delimiter row for each column, position is based on alignment alignment_indicator = '━',
         -- Highlight for table heading, delimiter, and the line above head = 'RenderMarkdownTableHead',